pradeepsinngh/fft-dft-opencl/README.md

-# fft-dft-opencl
+# FFT and DFT in OpenCL
-Implementation of DFT and FFT in OpenCL
+Implementation of DFT and FFT in OpenCL for FPGA based Architecture.